animal-tree/BrokenWisdoms-TheReturnofNort/Philosophy/Cosmogenesis-Myth.md

 Though "something" is derived from "nothing", how can that "something" be said to have "time" instead of just representing everything possible all at once?
 The infinitum limit with respect to the time dimension $n$ in the proof of Theorem 4 means that for any implication step, there is always one more "yet to be implied next".
 This creates a concept of an unconverging "now". $N$ may also be taken to the limit of infinity to create a concept of an unconverging, expanding space.

+What if my definition of deduction is wrong?
+Well, it's the most minimal, and generalizes to all uses, and contradicts none of them, so the burden of finding a better is on the critic.

 Another critique, I dare add, is that the cheap hack of time into equivalence has never been used before in defining equivalents, but mathematically speaking, this is internally consistent with the definition of deduction as having mandatory intermediary deductive steps, something that was always universally true.
 This allows equivalents to be distinguished and not swappably interchangeable within a single deduction graph such as $\Omega$ due to the constraint on their possible positions in $\Omega$.
 That means their implied existence is shared between all of them, but their representational meaning depends on the deduction graph that they're in, or for that matter, different deduction graphs cannot be inter-exchanged with one another.
 Thus unique data structures may be created from equivalents.
 They can even grow and expand over time, or have implications that step between deduction graphs dynamically to, for example, reuse nothing-subscripts to represent 0s and 1s with the same nothings rather than all with different nothings (Theorem 5 kind of simplifies this by using different nothings).</br>
 &ensp;&ensp;&bull;&nbsp; Heck, if I really wanted to construct a specific "Cosmogenesis Myth", I could define a [stochastic recursive function](#alternative-set-of-definitions-of-math-and-philosophy) through this mechanism, via a deduction graph that points stochastically from the original nothing to a binary bit (or some other encoding), that infinitely points to the original nothing of a next deduction graph which does the same thing, inductively bootstrapping a universe, one whose deduction is guided by the deducer's purpose and sensibilities regarding the feeling of the representations, with the deducer being an unstated self-proving axiom of any/the deduction.